Thomasporta/Steam-Data-Analysis/README.md

 ![view](ControllerSupport.PNG)

 The story is the same here and controller support, while increasing in magnitude has decreased in share of releases.
 The adoption wall also seems to have been hit in 2013.
-It's the first time we've mentionned the adoption wall being present in 2013.
+It's not the first time we've mentionned the adoption wall being hit in 2013.
 What is it that makes 2013 special?
-Well we know that Steam Greenlight debuted in 2012, which means that 2013 was the first year of the program, with developers pushed (whether by fans, themselves or Steam) to use steam features.
+Well we know that Steam Greenlight debuted in 2012, which means that 2013 was the first year of the program, with developers probably pushed (whether by fans, themselves or Steam) to use steam features.
 Following this, the share only went down as more and more games flooded the store, before it continued dropping after 2017 with Steam Direct replacing Steam Greenlight.

 We've made one element clear in this section - steam features and programs, except Early Access, represent less and less of annual share of releases.
 As such, the total number of games without these features is growing faster than with.
-It seems logical that because the number of releases from small/solo studios, with less development time allocated to platform specific features, is growing steam features are used less.
+It seems logical that because the number of releases from small/solo studios is growing, with less development time allocated to platform specific features, steam features are used less.
 We can look at a last graph - the review distribution but with Achievements indicated.

 ![view](ReviewDistributionAchievements.PNG)